 Allegations and Complaints

-Aboriginal Affairs and Northern Development Canada (AANDC) takes allegations and complaints regarding the misuse of public funds very seriously.
-To that end, AANDC has put a process in place to ensure these allegations and complaints are examined properly and that appropriate action is taken.
+Indigenous and Northern Affairs Canada (INAC) takes allegations and complaints regarding the misuse of public funds very seriously.
+To that end, INAC has put a process in place to ensure these allegations and complaints are examined properly and that appropriate action is taken.

 To assist in its planning and coordination responsibilities, the Department collects statistics on the number and nature of allegations and complaints.